 Separated by the Atlantic Ocean from the mainland of Spain, Las Palmas de Gran Canaria is the electric mix of the traditional Spanish culture along with the modern traits.
 Even in the old quarter of the city, the fashionable vibes appear to be most prominent.
 This small port city is busy, yet it is excellent for a relaxing holiday.
 In the daytime, explore the beaches and the old quarter, whereas at night, you must hop on to the nightclub and bar to get a feel of the amazing nightlife.
-Read on to learn more about the best things to do in Las Palmas De Gran Canaria.
+Planning a visit soon?
+Check out some hotels and vacation rentals if you’re not sure where to stay.
+Then read on to learn more about the best things to do in Las Palmas De Gran Canaria.

 1. The five most hyped beaches of the city

 The primary reason you are setting foot on the Canary Island is definitely the amazing beaches of the city.
 Las Palmas de Gran Canaria has a collection of five lively beaches which gives you the chance of sunbathing, swimming or surfing.
 All the five beaches, Playa de las Canteras, Playa de las Alcaravaneras, Playa de la Laja, Playa de la Puntilla, and Playa del Confital have their own reasons to be famous.
 The Playa de las Canteras can be ranked as one of the most popular urban beaches of the Spain.
 Similarly, if you like seclusion and don’t mind being through the wild nature, then the Playa del Confital is your place.

 The Playa de las Canteras

 Address: Avenida de Las Canteras, 35007 Las Palmas de Gran Canaria

 2. A trip through the Historic corner of the town to get a Spanish feel